2023 Kazakh legislative election: Timetable

-Article 85 of the Constitutional Law "On Elections" stipulates that the legislative elections must be scheduled by the President five months in advance and conducted within two months before the termination of a current established term length for Mäjilis members (since 14 January 2021), in which the legislative elections should have been originally held no later than 14 November 2025.
+Article 85 of the Constitutional Law "On Elections" stipulates that the legislative elections must be scheduled by the President five months in advance and conducted within two months before the termination of a current established term length for Mäjilis deputies (since 14 January 2021), in which the legislative elections should have been originally held no later than 14 November 2025.

 In a Central Election Commission (CEC) meeting on 20 January 2023, deputy chairman Konstantin Petrov unveiled the calendar plan for the 2023 legislative election, upon which the total duration amounted to 59 days:

 Parties

-Prior to the 2021 legislative elections, the mandatory threshold for party registration was initially reduced to 20,000 members in a way to allow for new parties to be formed.
+Prior to the 2021 legislative election, the mandatory threshold for party registration was initially reduced to 20,000 members in a way to allow for new parties to be formed.
 Despite the laxed rules, no new parties were registered during that time period as the Ministry of Justice repeatedly rejected the wishing parties' application requests.
 Eventually, President Tokayev proposed a constitutional law in lowering the registration threshold even more to 5,000 and reiterated that new parties will appear in political sphere, though asserted that some parties could not be "artificially" registered due to their violations of the law.
-He also later did not rule out the possibility of some newly upcoming Mäjilis members to hold opposition views.
+He also later did not rule out the possibility of some newly upcoming Mäjilis deputies to hold opposition views.

 Prior before the constitutional amendments regarding the eased party registration rules came to force, there were a total of 16 initiative groups formed in attempt to seek their legalised party status.
 Both the opposition parties of Alga, Qazaqstan and Namys failed to obtain their legal statuses.
 These instances were described due to inability of the Kazakh government registering independent parties that pose "real competition" and that only pro-government organisation would be registered.

 Contesting

 On 21 January 2023, the Central Election Commission (CEC) announced the admission of all seven registered political parties to participate in the 2023 legislative elections to field their candidates according to their party lists.

 However, Vice Justice Minister Alma Mūqanova revealed that the ministry was considering two parties of El tağdyry and Ūrpaqtar jalğastyğy of their applicational documents and that if they succeed in passing state registration by 8 February 2023, then the additional parties would be permitted to also take part in the election.
 In spite of that, no further party registrations took place during that timeframe, thus leaving exactly seven previously registered parties to contest the race in the end.

-The CEC on 18 February 2022 conducted a draw procedure which established the number listing that each contesting party appeared on the ballot by order:
+The CEC on 18 February 2023 conducted a draw procedure which established the number listing that each contesting party appeared on the ballot by order: